tmolitor002/SQL-for-Data-Viz/Week 1 - Getting Started.md

 ## [DB Browser for SQLite](https://sqlitebrowser.org/dl/)

-DB Browser is an open source interface that can be used to interact with [[Week 1 - Getting Started#SQLite|SQLite]] databases.
+DB Browser is an open source interface that can be used to interact with SQLite databases.
 It can be used to import/export data, query tables, and create new tables or delete existing ones.
 Similar to SQLite, it is possible you'll be using a different interface that is designed to work with your database engine.
 Some common interfaces include SSMS (Microsoft SQL Server Management Studio) and [dbt](https://www.getdbt.com).

 ### Install DB Browser for SQLite